julianpeeters/artisanal-pickle-maker/README.md

 Takes class info as strings and gives back a pickled Scala signatures.
 For use with Java bytecode engineering libraries.

 ##Currently supports:##
+  _Use Cases_ - 1) Pickle the signtature and add it to an ASMified dynamic class template.
+2) Pickle the Signature and use Javassist to alter an existing class and replace its annotation with onen containing the new pickled Scala Signature.

-  _Classes_ - Both regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., no defs!)
+  _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., no defs!).

-  _Datatypes_ - Basic Scala datatypes //TODO most need tests!
+  _Datatypes_ - All basic Scala datatypes //TODO most need tests!

 ##In the future:##
+  _Pickling_ - currently we only generate an unpickled signature, but pickling is straigtforward.

-  _Datatypes_ - Collections, custom classes
+  _Datatypes_ - Collections, custom classes.

-  _Method Members_ - Support for user defined defs(?)
+  _Method Members_ - Support for user defined defs(?).

-  _Classes_ - Support for flags other than "case class"(?)
+  _Classes_ - Support for flags other than "case class"(?).

-  _Integration_ - Javassist(?), ASM for dynamic case class generation
+  _Integration_ - Javassist(?), ASM for dynamic case class generation.

-  _Documentation_ - Better examples
+  _Documentation_ - Better examples.